 - An email when you hit 70% of your quota

 - An email when you hit your quota telling you to upgrade

-- A final email warning you that we’re going to turn off your Deploy service until the next billing cycle if you haven’t upgraded your Ionic Pro plan after a grace period of live update usage.
+- A final email warning you that we’re going to turn off your Deploy service until the next billing cycle if you haven’t upgraded your Ionic Appflow plan after a grace period of live update usage.

 When the 1st of the next month rolls around, you’ll be able to use Deploy again, and live update rollouts that didn’t finish will continue to rollout to users that didn’t receive the update.